seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

 Debugging optimized code
 ------------------------

-An extremely high priority of LLVM debugging information is to make it interact well with optimizations and analysis.
-In particular, the LLVM debug information provides the following guarantees:
+An extremely high priority of LLVM37 debugging information is to make it interact well with optimizations and analysis.
+In particular, the LLVM37 debug information provides the following guarantees:

-* LLVM debug information **always provides information to accurately read the source-level state of the program**, regardless of which LLVM optimizations have been run, and without any modification to the optimizations themselves.
+* LLVM37 debug information **always provides information to accurately read the source-level state of the program**, regardless of which LLVM37 optimizations have been run, and without any modification to the optimizations themselves.
 However, some optimizations may impact the ability to modify the current state of the program with a debugger, such as setting program variables, or calling functions that have been deleted.

-* As desired, LLVM optimizations can be upgraded to be aware of the LLVM debugging information, allowing them to update the debugging information as they perform aggressive optimizations.
-This means that, with effort, the LLVM optimizers could optimize debug code just as well as non-debug code.
+* As desired, LLVM37 optimizations can be upgraded to be aware of the LLVM37 debugging information, allowing them to update the debugging information as they perform aggressive optimizations.
+This means that, with effort, the LLVM37 optimizers could optimize debug code just as well as non-debug code.

-* LLVM debug information does not prevent optimizations from happening (for example inlining, basic block reordering/merging/cleanup, tail duplication, etc).
+* LLVM37 debug information does not prevent optimizations from happening (for example inlining, basic block reordering/merging/cleanup, tail duplication, etc).

-* LLVM debug information is automatically optimized along with the rest of the program, using existing facilities.
+* LLVM37 debug information is automatically optimized along with the rest of the program, using existing facilities.
 For example, duplicate information is automatically merged by the linker, and unused information is automatically removed.